-SAG Awards 2018: Women take center stage
+More calls for change in Hollywood at the SAG Awards

 Rita Moreno was visibly moved when she received a standing ovation as she took the stage to present Morgan Freeman with a lifetime achievement award.

-"This is beyond honor, this is a place in history," Freeman said.
+"This is beyond honor, this is a place in history," Freeman said in his acceptance speech.

 He also got in on the mood of the night.